-To most of the world, Utah is just another foreign country.
-When you cross the sea for another wintry Olympiad, you expect an exotic culture, strange rituals, quaint customs.
+TO MOST OF the world, Utah is just another foreign country.
+You cross the sea for another wintry Olympiad, and you expect an exotic culture, strange rituals, quaint customs.
 For the American mainstream media, however, Utah may as well be another planet.

-The Olympics have accomplished what progressive Utahans have spent generations failing at—opening up the bars, putting a lid on Mormon proselytizing, and even distributing condoms in the midst of an intricately choreographed stare-down between the city and its visitors.
+The Olympics have accomplished what progressive Utahns have spent generations failing at—opening up the bars, putting a lid on Mormon proselytizing, and even distributing condoms in the midst of an intricately choreographed stare down between the city and its visitors.
 The locals are nearly as worried about what the world will think of them as they are concerned about the swarm of immorality descending like a plague on these quiet folk.
-In a state accustomed to self-determining authority, citizens are holding their breath as the capital city is leased out for this decadent corporate frat party.
+In a state accustomed to self-determining authority, citizens are holding their breath as the capitol city is leased out for this decadent corporate frat party.

-For the athletes, there is still purity at the core of the Games, but the rest of us must tear through layers of corporate filtering before we can get at the unadulterated experience.
+For the athletes, there is still purity at the core of the Games, but the rest of us need to tear through layers of corporate filtering before we can get at the unadulterated experience.
 Despite all attempts at using astronomical pricing to create a self-selecting elite population at Club Olympic, there is no shortage of obscure-sport enthusiasts willing to dip into the nest egg to crack open a once-in-a-lifetime vacation.
-There are those who will go even farther, curlheads and shredheads, speed freaks, and the teddy-bear faithful of the figure skating world coming to Salt Lake for a budget Olympics, going underground to steal a deal and even finding ways to skirt the $300 million security system.
-For those with what Waddie Mitchell, cowboy-poet-laureate of the Salt Lake Olympics, calls "that no-quit attitude," there is a way to see a dream fulfilled.
+But there are those who will go even farther, curl-heads and shred-heads, speed freaks and the teddy-bear faithful of the figure skating world coming to Salt Lake for a budget Olympics, going underground to steal a deal, and even finding ways to skirt the $300 million security system.
+For those with what Waddie Mitchell, cowboy-poet-laureate of the Salt Lake Olympics, calls “that no-quit attitude,” there is a way to see a dream fulfilled.

-There are honest-to-god free events throughout the city, and given the amount of time you need to spend in line, it's easy to fill a day without spending more than a pocketful of change, if you've got patience and restraint.
-From the educational and cultural tents—where you can watch blacksmiths and mountain men, glass blowers and mascots practicing their craft—to the corporate playgrounds like Bud World and Coke World—where diehards stand in line for a chance to ride the luge, push a bobsled, or take a slap shot—you get what you pay for and then some.
+There are honest-to-God free events throughout the city, and given the amount of time you need to spend in line, it’s easy to fill a day without spending more than a pocketful of change, if you’ve got patience and restraint.
+From the educational and cultural tents where you can watch blacksmiths and mountain men, glass blowers and mascots practicing their craft, to the corporate-sponsored playgrounds like Bud World and Coke World, where diehards stand in line for a chance to ride the luge, push a bob sled, or take a slap shot, you get what you pay for and then some.
 I ride the luge, getting my eight seconds of glory on behalf of Team Iceland while an all-American snot-nosed kid takes home a plastic gold medal for having a half second less glory then me.
 My run is clearly superior on an artistic level, but if I’d made the necessary run to the ATM machine in order to buy an official or two, I would have lost my place in the hour-long line.

-For the simplicity-inclined, the intervenue shuttles can cost $20, but parking is easier than you'd expect downtown, and the city buses run 35 miles for $1.25.
-For the ultimate free ride—no parking, no bus, no gas—I used my 400 miles of AAA towing as a free shuttle to the venues.
+For the simplicity-inclined, the inter-venue shuttles can cost $20, but parking is easier than you’d expect downtown, and the city buses run 35 miles for a dollar and a quarter.
+For the ultimate free ride, no parking, no bus, no gas, I use my 400 miles of AAA towing as a free shuttle to the venues.
 Free, yes.
-But alas, AAA hardly counts as a corporate-free benefit.
+But alas, AAA hardly counts as a corporate free benefit.

 Downtown Salt Lake is like a supermarket gearing up for Superbowl Sunday, with dozens of eating establishments vying for attention and offering one or two free samples per block, from cinnamon pretzels and peanut brittle to hot chocolate at the wilderness storefront.
 The best bet for beer drinking is to bring your own, but since that’s not entirely legal, the “membership” in the private drinking establishments is relaxed, and you can find plenty of 3.2 brew for $6 a mug.